Seven days had passed since your escape from the terminal chamber.

 "It's beautiful," you whispered.

-Alexis stood at your side, close enough now that you could feel the warmth radiating from her.
-"It's dangerous," she countered, but there was reverence in her voice.
 "The Killian Shards contain power beyond reckoning.
-Crimson distributed them to the ICA for safekeeping, but over time, they were hidden, some say even from the ICA themselves."
+Each one holds an aspect of Crimson himself… he distributed them to the ICA for safekeeping, but over time, they were hidden, some say even from the ICA themselves."

 "Why would anyone hide something so powerful?"

-"To protect it.
+"To protect them.
 To protect us all."
 She turned to face you fully.
 "Isardeth sought to control all seven shards.
 With them, he could reshape the very fabric of the 70 Zones to his will."

 The chamber seemed to grow colder at the mention of that name.
-"And what do you seek to do with them?"

 "Return them to their rightful guardian.
 Alament."
 She spoke the name with such devotion that you couldn't doubt her sincerity.
-"The shards must be collected and restored before Isardeth's spawn locate them.
+"The shards must be collected and restored before Isardeth's Spawn locate them.
 Already they grow closer."

 Alexis extended her hand toward you, palm up, an invitation and a question in the gesture.
 "Do you trust me enough for this?
 Will you help me claim the shard?"